 where $\mathsf{K}$ and $\mathsf{A}$ are the total kinetic energy and the total angular momentum, respectively.
-If the bars of the $N$-pendulum are rigidly connected and cannot change their shape, i.e., no motion on the shape manifold as $\psi_j^{\prime}=0$, then the rotation drift is solely due to the inertia of the system measured by the total angular momentum and it is measured by $\theta_{\text{dyn}}$.
-If the $N$-pendulum changes its shape, i.e., the angles $\psi_j$ vary over time, then the motion on $\mathcal{B}$ induces also the geometric rotation drift $\theta_{\text{geom}}$.
-From Eq.\eqref{drift2a}, and using Stokes' theorem
+If the rotors of the elastic $N$-rotor are rigidly connected and cannot change their shape, i.e., no motion on the shape manifold as $\psi_j^{\prime}=0$, then the rotation drift is solely due to the inertia of the system measured by the total angular momentum and it is measured by $\theta_{\text{dyn}}$.
+If the elastic $N$-rotor changes its shape, i.e., the angles $\psi_j$ vary over time, then the motion on $\mathcal{B}$ induces also the geometric rotation drift $\theta_{\text{geom}}$.
+From \eqref{drift2a}, and using Stokes' theorem

 The geometric drift is thus proportional to the area $S(\gamma)$ enclosed by the path $\gamma$ spanned by the motion on the shape manifold $\mathcal{B}$.
 The $2$-form $dE \wedge dt$ encodes the effects of the time-dependent external moments on the geometric drift.
-The remaining $2$-forms are the same as those of a free $N$-pendulum given in Eq.~\eqref{geom4} and measure the effects of the pendulum shape changes.
+The remaining $2$-forms are the same as those of a free elastic $N$-rotor given in \eqref{geom4} and measure the effects of the $N$-rotor shape changes.
 In the following, we will show that the base manifold~$\mathcal{B}$ can be endowed with a Riemannian structure.